OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/Digital-Network-Intelligence-DNINT.md

 - [ExploitDB](https://www.exploit-db.com/)
   An archive of exploits, vulnerabilities, shellcode, 0days, security articles, whitepapers and more.
 Ran by Offensive Security.
 - [GHDB](https://www.exploit-db.com/google-hacking-database)
-The GHDB is an index of search queries (we call them dorks) used to find publicly available information, intended for pentesters and security researchers.
+The Google Hacking Data Base is an index of search queries (we call them dorks) used to find publicly available information, intended for pentesters and security researchers.
 - [MITRE CVE](https://cve.mitre.org/)
   The mission of the CVE program is to identify, define, and catalog publicly disclosed cyber-security vulnerabilities.
 - [NIST NVD](https://nvd.nist.gov/)